Core Concepts

 GET/v1/parses/{parse_id}

-Check current processing status and progress
+Check processing status

 bash